SRJ00/Novo-Nordisk-DataQuest-Statistics-Track/README.md

 You can find the submission for all the rounds of the competition in the repository.

+The data generation procedure file is also added in the repository.

 The task(s) for the final round of the competition are as follows:

 *  Primary tasks: